Transdermal clonidine versus placebo in painful diabetic neuropathy

 The participant selection process for the study comparing transdermal clonidine versus placebo in painful diabetic neuropathy was carefully designed to ensure a representative sample.
 Inclusion criteria for participants included a confirmed diagnosis of painful diabetic neuropathy, age between 18-65 years, and willingness to comply with study requirements.
 Exclusion criteria consisted of a history of clonidine allergy, uncontrolled hypertension, severe cardiovascular disease, and current use of other medications that could interact with clonidine.

-See also Can you take nyquil with clonidine
+See also Can you mix clonidine and sleeping pills

 Randomization